 Each year, many dedicated volunteers donate their time, talents and efforts to help our shelter animals.
-Their willing hands and caring attitudes can calm anxious dogs and cats when they first arrive at our shelter, guide families as they look for new pets, foster animals needing special care, wait on customers in our Happy Tails Pet Supply Shop or CAP Thrift Store, help in the low cost vaccination and wellness clinic, help in our in-house spay/neuter lcinic and help with special events.
+Their willing hands and caring attitudes can calm anxious dogs and cats when they first arrive at our shelter, guide families as they look for new pets, foster animals needing special care, wait on customers in our Happy Tails Pet Supply Shop or CAP eBay Store, help in the low cost vaccination and wellness clinic, help in our in-house spay/neuter lcinic and help with special events.

 CAP accepts teens age fourteen and up as a part of our volunteer corps.
 Youth ages fourteen through fifteen must have a parent or legal guardian attend training and volunteer side-by-side with them at all times.
 When volunteering, one parent may supervise only one child at a time.
 Youth ages sixteen through eighteen may volunteer without parental supervision, but a parent or legal guardian must sign a legal release.

 More about Volunteering